General-Mudkip/ISE-Notes/Year 1/Block 1/Computer Organisation and Architecture/Chapter 2/Chapter 2.1 - Processors.md

 ### Data Parallel Computers

-Pipelining and Superscalar architecture can improve performance by 5-10 times - but we may need to have more dramatic improvements.
+Pipelining and Superscalar architecture can improve performance by 5-10 times - but in some cases, we may need to have more dramatic improvements.

 Some data can be processed in parallel:
 - Graphics - many pixels/ elements can be run at the same time/ in parallel